wix-incubator/codio/vscode/README.md

 1) Install FFMPEG: `brew install ffmpeg`.
     FFMPEG is how we record and and play audio files.
 You can read more about it [here](https://www.ffmpeg.org/).

-2) Get the Codio Format extension from the marketplace:
+2) Get the Codio Format extension from [the marketplace](https://marketplace.visualstudio.com/items?itemName=wix.codio)

 >Note: Currently Codio does not support Windows, but we are working on it!
 ### Recording a Codio